-If you relationship needs a detox, we recommend that you register for our online marriage counseling via video chat, or enroll in our marriage school course.
+If your relationship needs a detox, we recommend that you register for our online marriage counseling via video chat, or enroll in our marriage school course.
 So many couples have reported real change occurring as soon as they began implementing the tools!
 So grateful!

 It is imperative that you stop the cycle before it gets worse.

 Stopping the cycle is much easier than you think, and we want to reassure you that you are not alone in this, there are many, many couples going through the same thing and learning how to stop the cycle.

-If it’s too hard for you to fix this issue on your own, talk with us about the 2 Day Marriage Restoration Retreat.
-It’s a way for you to work in 2 days to solve the ongoing crisis in your marriage while having long term followup support to make sure the problems don’t continue.
-You can’t keep having name calling in your marriage.
+If you feel that you cannot fix this issue on your own, talk with us about the 2 Day Marriage Restoration Retreat.
+It’s a way for you to work in 2 days to solve the ongoing crisis in your marriage while having long-term follow-up support to make sure the problems don’t continue.
+You can’t continue getting insulted or calling your partner names if you want a healthy, happy marriage.